 Break the project goal down into actionable steps.
 Give each phase a name, deadline, and set of related tasks.
 Use project status updates in Wrike to communicate task and subtask due date expectations with everyone involved.
 Updates are formatted as dropdown menu options which make it easy for individuals to quickly update the entire team when they’ve moved on to the next step.

 After, assign team members to complete and approve each task.
-Set up task dependencies within Wrike so that status notifications are automatically sent to those who were waiting to move onto the next step.
+Set up task dependencies within Wrike, so status notifications are automatically sent to those who were waiting to move on to the next step.

 - Go over security needs

 If your project deals with sensitive data, outline what you’ll need to keep the entire project and team compliant throughout.
 List all digital and physical information sources that require privacy (think sensitive company financial data, home addresses, credit or bank account information, etc.).